 A student will be allowed one appeal of probation status for the length of the program.

 Satisfactory Academic Progress - Termination Policy

-Students, who have below a 75% GPA, fail to meet satisfactory academic progress or to successful remove themself from probation will be terminated from the program.
+Students who have a 75% GPA, fail to meet satisfactory academic progress, or fail to successfully remove themself from probation will be terminated from the program.

 Reinstatement Appeal